 “According to our research, 74% of travelers say they are more likely to travel given the option of putting a flight on hold,” it said in a report.

 Remember, if you’re getting ready to book a trip, it’s important to stay on budget.
 High levels of debt can hurt your credit score, which indicates your financial standing.
-You can see where yours currently stands by viewing your free credit report summary, updated each month, on Credit.com.
+You can see where yours currently stands by viewing your free credit report summary, updated every 14 days, on Credit.com.
 And if your wallet and credit card handle it, you may be able to use a travel credit card to mitigate expenses.
 You can learn more about the best travel credit cards in America here.

 More Money-Saving Reads: